Softmotions/ejdb/BASE.md

 * Tested on `Linux` platform, still pending tests for `OSX`.
 * `Windows` platform not supported at now (#237)
 * Old EJDB 1.x version can be found in separate [ejdb_1.x](https://github.com/Softmotions/ejdb/tree/ejdb_1.x) branch.
-  We are not maintaining old ejdb 1.x version.
+  We are not maintaining ejdb 1.x.